oerc0122/MDANSE/Doc/pages/weights.rst

 For summation involving two atom-types only the unique pairs are included up, since the averaging over :math:`+\mathbf{q}` and :math:`-\mathbf{q}` will mean that :math:`\mathcal{F}_{\text{coh},\alpha\beta}(\mathbf{q},t) \approx \mathcal{F}_{\text{coh},\beta\alpha}(\mathbf{q},t)`.
-The factor of two for the off-diagonal terms are included in the weight factor.
+The factor of two for the off-diagonal terms is included in the weight factor.

 .. _water-dos-weighted: